FredCoen/socket_vault/README.md

 ## Funding

-Seed vaults with some ETH:
+Seed vaults with some ETH (amend as needed):
 ```bash
 forge script script/FundVaults.s.sol --broadcast --skip-simulation --via-ir
 ```
-Deposit ETH via the [vault_frontend](https://github.com/FredCoen/vault_frontend).

 ## Submitting an Intent

-Submit an intent through the SpokePoolWrapper:
+Submit an intent through the SpokePoolWrapper (amend as needed):
 ```bash
 forge script script/DepositInSpokePoolWrapper.s.sol:DepositInSpokePoolWrapper --sig "run(uint256,uint256)" 421614 11155420 --broadcast
 ```

+Alternatively fire auction off an intent via the [vault_frontend](https://github.com/FredCoen/vault_frontend).

 ## How It Works

 1. **Intent Creation:** `deposit` on SpokePoolWrapper creates an intent.
 2. **Intent Detection:** RouterGateway forwards the intent to solvers.
 3. **Liquidity Provision:** Solvers call the vault to fill the intent.
-4. **Intent Execution:** Vault approves tokens and calls `fillRelay` on Across SpokePool.
+4. **Intent Execution:** Vault approves tokens and calls `fillRelay` via the Executor contract on Across SpokePool.
 5. **Completion:** Recipient receives funds; settlement returns funds to the vault.